-- 1. Practice within the legal, ethical and regulatory standards for the vocational nurse. - 2.
-Use a systematic problem-solving process in the care of multiple patients who have predictable health care needs to provide individualized, goal-directed nursing care. - 3.
+- 1. Practice within the legal, ethical, and regulatory standards for the VN while providing quality patient care through self-assessment, self-care, and the need for lifelong learning. - 2.
+Use evidence-based practice to provide patient-centered care for a diverse population and their families throughout the lifespan. - 3.
 Employ an approach to nursing practice that promotes safety for patients, significant others, self, and members of the healthcare team. - 4.
 Collaborate with members of the interdisciplinary healthcare team to provide optimum, evidence based and safe care to patients.

-EMERGENCY MEDICAL SERVICES: EMT BASIC CERTIFICATE
+EMERGENCY MEDICAL SERVICES:

+EMT BASIC CERTIFICATE

 Ranger College offers an EMT: Basic certificate with approval from the Texas Higher Education Coordinating Board.
-Completion of the program results in a certificate that can help individuals gain entry-level work in the field of Emergency Medical Services.
+Completion of the program results in a certificate that can help individuals gain entrylevel work in the field of Emergency Medical Services.
 Students may also continue on to higher certificate levels or complete an A.A.S. degree.
 The EMT Basic program is available at the College's Brown County and Erath County Centers.
 It is also offered to dual credit students.
 The total cost of the program is approximately \$3,000, including tuition and labs (\$1,200 for dual credit students).
 Financial aid is available to those who qualify.\ Classes are delivered in both face-to-face and online environments, with skills practice conducted periodically throughout the year.